ibuetler/p3s-twitter/Tutorial.md

         writer = csv.writer(csv_file)

 ```
 The "with" keywords creates the tweets.csv File in write mode if it does not exist.
-After a Writer Instance is created which provides member functions to manipulate the file.
+After a Writer Instance is created it provides member functions to manipulate the file.

 The writer Instance provides a helpful function which is called "writerow([Lits])".
 This Function will write the provided List in the parameter as a delimited string into the CSV File